achraf-oujjir/Unity-Martian-Oxygen-Quest-3D-Game/README.md

 - **Controls**: Use standard controls for navigation and interaction with the astronaut avatar.
 - **Score Tracking**: Monitor your score in real-time displayed at the top left of the screen.

+## 🛠️ Implementation Details
+### 🪐 Martian Environment

+Imported from the Unity Asset Store, modified to resemble a Martian landscape with Martian soil and terrain.
+The package can be found [here](https://assetstore.unity.com/packages/3d/environments/landscapes/lowpoly-environment-pack-99479).

+### 👨‍🚀 Astronaut Avatar

+An astronaut model from the Unity Asset Store, complete with animations.
+Custom animations and scripts (e.g., Player.cs) were added to enhance realism.

+### 💧 Oxygen Tanks

+Imported from the Unity Asset Store as part of a package.
+The oxygen tank prefab allows multiple instances to be instantiated in the scene.
+Box Colliders are used for detecting collisions.

+### 🎮 UI Elements

+- Score Display: Uses TextMeshPro to show the number of collected oxygen tanks.
+- Oxygen Tank Icon: An image representation of collected tanks on the canvas.

+### 📜 Scripts

+ - OTank.cs: Manages the disappearance of oxygen tanks upon collision.
+ - PlayerInventory.cs: Increments the player's score for each collected oxygen tank.
+ - InventoryUI.cs: Updates the player's score on the user interface.

 ## 📚 References

 - [Unity Asset Store Skybox](https://assetstore.unity.com)